 [su_button url=”https://www.rrpdiamonds.com/product-category/white-natural-loose-diamonds/natural-loose-star-melee-white-diamond/?orderby=date” target=”blank” background=”#0ba285″ color=”#ffffff” size=”7″ center=”yes”]Shop Single Cut Diamonds[/su_button]

 What all to consider while deciding what type of cut works best for you?

-If you are looking for something which includes a combination of different diamonds such as necklaces, bracelets, earrings or watches, single diamonds are used as accent stones.
-Accent stones are the ones which are used as the side stones around the main center stone.
+If you are looking for something which includes a combination of different diamonds such as necklaces, bracelets, earrings, or watches, single diamonds are used as accent stones.
+Accent stones are the ones that are used as the side stones around the main center stone.
 Besides this, single cut diamonds have a clear sparkle due to less number of facets and are also preferable to some people.

-Now that you have all the information about full cut diamonds and single cut diamonds, we hope you can easily find the brilliant gem you are looking for.
-We can assure whatever cut you choose for your diamond you will feel happy because who doesn’t love them some diamonds.
+Now that you have all the information about full-cut diamonds and single cut diamonds, we hope you can easily find the brilliant gem you are looking for.
+We can assure you whatever cut you choose for your diamond you will feel happy because who doesn’t love them some diamonds.